n-murray-psych/n-murray-psych/content/post/what_makes_abduction_un_persuasive/index.md

 As I’ve argued here, abductive inferences can be un-persuasive when, despite the inferred theory’s capacity to maximize the probability of an observed event, the postulated theory is deemed sufficiently improbable so as to be disregarded.
 I further argued that it’s all too easy to manipulate others through their perceived lack of prior knowledge to obtain power and privilege.
 As scientists, we must ethically pursue the truth for the sake of obtaining it.
 Full stop.

-Thank you for reading the ramblings of a young psychological scientist, \n Nicholas E. Murray
+Thank you for reading the ramblings of a young psychological scientist,

+Nicholas E. Murray